ptogias/dream-challenge-ehr/README.md

 ```

 ##### Elixhauser comorbidity score
 Comorbidities proposed by Elixhauser et. al. **[4]** were considered here, because of their recent publication date in contrast with the Charlson comorbidity score **[3]**.
 Both scores were introduced with the ICD10 vocabulary, so we transformed them to SNOMED for them to be concise with the rest variables regarding conditions.
 Weights for the Elixhauser comorbidity score were calculated based on a variation of the AHRQ Algorithm **[5]** that we applied.
 In this specific scenario, we emphasized on conditions that are generally known to have a negative impact on a person’s health based on today’s medical standards and assigned them a weight based on the process described by AHRQ Algorithm.
 The weights for each person are then summed for a single score to be produced (0 the lowest score and 90 the highest score that a person can have).
-We chose to leave some scores as they were originally proposed in literature.
+We chose to leave some scores as they were originally proposed in literature.<br/>
-More Specifically:
+More Specifically:<br/>

 | **Variable Name** | **Weight** |
 | --- | --- |